tobychui/SlicerA/README.md

 This project is powered by the amazing Golang written STL to Gcode slicer named [GoSlice](https://github.com/aligator/GoSlice)

 The STL Viewer in standalone mode is powered by [viewstl](https://github.com/omrips/viewstl) licensed under MIT.
 See web/script/viewstl/LICENSE for more information.

+The gcode viewer is powered by the [gcode-viewer](https://github.com/aligator/gcode-viewer) library which is also licensed under MIT.